- We would like to introduce this syllabus, what needs to be in place in the school?

 Can I use two cameras or a mobile camera for the recording?

-No, recordings should be a single unedited take from a static camera.
-The intention is not to produce a film of the performance but an accurate record from the perspective of the audience.
+No. Recordings should be a single unedited take from a static camera.
+The intention is to provide an accurate record from the perspective of the audience, not to make a film of the performance.
 Care should be taken to ensure the sound recording is adequate, particularly if the camera is positioned at the back of a hall some distance from the performers.
+If possible, an external microphone should be used.
 Further details are available in the syllabus.